On an equichordal property of a pair of convex bodies: Abstract

-where a constant $c$ is independent of $\ell$.
-It was shown in \cite{R} that if $d\ge 3$ and a smooth $K$ is such that its Dupin floating body coincides with the B\'ar\'any-Larman-Sch\"utt-Werner convex floating body $K_{\delta}$, $0<\delta<\textrm{vol}_d(K)$, then $K$ floats in equilibrium in every direction, provided $K$ and $K_{\delta}$ satisfy the $(d+1)$-equichordal property.
-We prove that if $K$ and $L$ have $C^3$-smooth boundaries and $L$ is a body of revolution around an axis $l$ such that $L\cap l$ is symmetric with respect to the origin, then $K$ and $L$ are concentric Euclidean balls.
+holds, where the constant $\sigma$ is independent of $l$, does it follow that $K$ and $L$ are concentric Euclidean balls?
+We prove that if $K$ and $L$ have $C^2$-smooth boundaries and $L$ is a body of revolution, then $K$ and $L$ are concentric Euclidean balls.